queilawithaQ/documentation/_general/integrations/anchore.md

 **Note** that this CI/CD model implies the following:

 1. Developers commit code into SCM
-2. CI / CD platform builds container image
+2. CI/CD platform builds container image
 3. CI /CD platform pushes container image to staging registry
-4. CI / CD calls Anchore to Analyze container image
+4. CI/CD calls Anchore to analyze container image
-5. Anchore Passes or Fails the image based on the policy mapped to the image
+5. Anchore passes or fails the image based on the policy mapped to the image
-6. CI / CD performs automated tests
+6. CI/CD performs automated tests
 7. If the container passes automated tests and policy evaluation the container image is pushed to the production registry.

 ### Building Image

-To use Anchore in your CI/CD process, you'll need to add an Docker image build to a service in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) for Anchore to analyze.
+To use Anchore in your CI/CD process, you'll need to add a Docker image build to a service in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) for Anchore to analyze.

 ```
 imagebuild: